Carla Preston MA.psych. Adv Dip. MBACP Accred.

-I also work in several different settings including universities with undergraduate and postgraduate students and for a global Employee Assistance Programme.
+I also work in several different settings including universities with undergraduate and postgraduate students.

 Training, qualifications & experience

 I hold certificates, an advanced diploma and Masters Degree in Counselling and Psychotherapy.
 I regularly attend and maintain Continuing Professional Development (CPD) for my personal and professional growth.
-Prior to becoming a therapist I graduated from DeMontfort University and worked for over ten years in the art and photography world.
+Prior to becoming a therapist I graduated from DeMontfort University with Art History & Media studies and worked for over ten years in galleries, museums and with photographers.

 I have been awarded accreditation by the British Association of Counsellors and Psychotherapists and adhere to their code of ethics. http://www.bacp.co.uk/ethical_framework/